Overview of Content Experiments

-- E-commerce tracking if you want to use those metrics as objectives.
+- Ecommerce tracking if you want to use those metrics as objectives.

 Each experiment page is measured according to the percentage of users who view the page and accomplish the goal.

-Page Elements That You Can Test
+Page Elements You can Test

 Create different versions of your web pages to test: